Rules

 Skirmish Rules

-One of the most recent rule sets, it is a compilation of useful mechanics from the original IA Codex, all the while leaving behind the confusing format and the need to browse the 30 page version for so long - it's only 8 pages, including the quick reference sheet.
+One of the most recent rule sets, it is a compilation of useful mechanics from the original IA Codex, all the while leaving behind the confusing format and the need to browse the 30 page version for so long - it's only 9 pages long.

 IA2 Appendix 1 - Danse Macabre - with rules on magic.